hoainiemz/hoainiemz.github.io/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a strong understanding of HTML and CSS.**
+**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to build out this feature illustration using HTML & CSS and get it looking as close to the design as possible.
+Your challenge is to build out this advice generator app using the [Advice Slip API](https://api.adviceslip.com) and get it looking as close to the design as possible.

-The only assets we provide in this challenge are the image of the person in the app UI and the 3 images of the dog.
-You need to create everything else using HTML & CSS!
+You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
-- **Bonus**: See the chat interface animate on the initial load
+- See hover states for all interactive elements on the page
+- Generate a new piece of advice by clicking the dice icon

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design.

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

 If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).